eolesinski/poliscipy/docs/merging-data.md

 ...
 ```

-For a full example of creating Electoral College maps with non-winner-takes-all states included in the map see [Example 1](https://eolesinski.github.io/poliscipy/example-1.html) in the Tutorials and Examples section.
+For a full example of creating Electoral College maps with non-winner-takes-all states included in the map see [Example 1](https://eolesinski.github.io/poliscipy/example-1.html) in the Examples section.

 ### Faithless electors